A Yòrubá Engagement

 We watch as the official caterers transfer food from their vans to the hall.
 We can tell them apart from guests who decided to bring their own food and voluntarily contribute to the event.
 I watch as the traditional “bata” drummers run from arriving guest to exiting guest, playing the drums, and praising them in our language in the hopes of getting “sprayed,” a term used for receiving money on the forehead, neck, or any other body part instead of in the hands.

-This is the first engagement in my immediate family.
+This is the first Yòrubá engagement in my immediate family.
 It is my sister’s engagement.
 We are excited.
 Invitations had already been printed and sent out on her behalf so most of the arriving guests look unfamiliar.
 I can’t hide my glee when I spot a familiar face after so many unfamiliar faces file into the hall.

 “Take one!” a random lady yells at me, poking me with the gift item she wants to give me.
 I look at it.
 A plastic fan with a picture of my sister and her fiancé printed on it with the words “Congratulations.”
 The guests and other extended family members are bringing gifts to share with each other.
 Just like the coolers of food and crates of drinks they’d personally brought in to share.
-Soon enough, I am handed plastic containers, handkerchiefs, scarves, and pens from different individuals with pictures or words congratulating the newly engaged couple.
+Soon enough, I received plastic containers, handkerchiefs, scarves, and pens from different individuals with pictures or words congratulating the newly engaged couple.

 It is at this moment, I glance at my sisters and we exchange a smile thinking back at how the day started.
 Way before the crack of dawn, everyone started changing into traditional attire, navigated through the maze of 30 relatives who had decided to come spend the night, prepare, and carpool with us to the festivities.

-The event is now an hour and a half late, and the traditional engagement ceremony hasn’t officially started!
+The event is now an hour and a half late, and the traditional Yòrubá engagement ceremony hasn’t officially started!

 An outsider looking in would think total chaos, but in my culture this is one of the ways we express love and support.
 The selflessness to tirelessly work and celebrate one another is something I am proud.
 We take the concept of sharing to a new level.

 In my Yòrubá culture, the term “community” is not just another word.
 We live and breathe it.
 It takes a community to raise children, teach children, acknowledge their successes, encourage them when they fail, and, celebrate their engagements and weddings.
-A Nigerian traditional engagement isn’t really about the celebrants but an opportunity for family and friends (and friends of friends) to reunite and reminisce.
+A Nigerian traditional engagement isn’t really about the celebrants.
+It is an opportunity for family and friends (and friends of friends) to reunite and reminisce.
 Everyone is family.
 So by bringing more food to a ceremony or bringing their own gifts to hand to your guests is an obligation, not an inconvenience.

 As I observe the genuine happiness and warmth that emanates from the people moving around, eating, dancing, and sharing, I smile.
 For a moment and I think I had walked into someone else’s engagement party.